Last updated on June 17th, 2020

 Will There Ever Be a Place in Fishing and Hunting for Drones?

-Unmanned Aerial Vehicles (UAV) also commonly known as drones have been in the spotlight lately.
-Drones were previously used mainly in military operations to track and hit enemy targets, but they are increasingly being used in new ways that could not have been imagined just a short time ago.
+Unmanned Aerial Vehicles (UAV) also commonly known as drones have become extremely popular with hobbyists and outdoor recreation enthusiasts.
+Drones were previously mainly used in military operations to track and hit enemy targets, but they are increasingly being used in new ways that could not have been imagined just a short time ago.

-In fact, what may have started with a few enthusiasts strapping a video camera to a radio-controlled airplane has now sprouted a new industry with manufacturers designing and producing highly sophisticated hunting and fishing drones armed with high tech software, infrared imaging, built-in Wi-Fi and GPS capable of locating their target and sending information back to a any computer or mobile device.
+In fact, what may have started with a few enthusiasts strapping a video camera to a radio-controlled airplane has now sprouted a new industry with manufacturers designing and producing highly sophisticated hunting and fishing drones armed with high tech software, infrared imaging, built-in Wi-Fi and GPS capable of locating their target and sending information back to any computer or mobile device.

 The Debate Over Drone Use for Fishing and Hunting

 They contend that the use of drones gives the hunter or angler an unfair advantage and violates the spirit of fair chase which has long been upheld by outdoor purists.
-Furthermore, they believe that the negative consequences of using of drones for fishing and hunting purposes far exceed the benefits.
+Furthermore, many believe that the negative consequences of using drones for fishing and hunting purposes far exceed the benefits.

-But those arguments do not appear to be deterring proponents of drone use in fishing and hunting, many of whom do not feel that the technology violates the spirit of the chase and say that the use of drones is no different than the embracing of other technological advancements throughout history to enhance outdoor pursuits.
+But those arguments do not appear to be deterring proponents of drone use, many of whom do not feel that hunting or fishing with drone technology violates the spirit of the chase and say that the use of drones is no different than the embracing of other technological advancements throughout history to enhance outdoor pursuits.

 But regardless of which side of the debate one is on, the use of the technology is taking off.
 If we want to gauge the current popularity of drones for personal use, we need not look any further than YouTube for examples of it.
-There have also been several videos posted there and online that show the different the ways in which people are fishing with drones for various types of fish.
+There have also been several videos posted there and online that show the different ways in which people are fishing with drones for various types of fish.

 The Hunter Becomes the Hunted

 One such group, animal rights organization PETA (People for the Ethical Treatment of Animals) launched a campaign in 2013 called as “Air Angels” in which drones are being used to monitor the hunting activities.
 In fact, drone use for the protection of wildlife has gone global.

 While many would argue that these campaigns are necessary and may actually help to preserve and protect the wildlife by keeping a watchful eye on hunters who kill animals illegally, there are those also who complain and say that what the conservation groups are doing amounts to nothing more than harassment and an invasion of privacy.

 The Future for Drone-Assisted Hunting and Fishing

 Is the activity really unethical or just a new twist in the evolution of our popular outdoor sports?
 Will the states and wildlife commissions put an end to this phenomenon before it even takes flight?
 Perhaps, but the debate does not appear to be quite finished yet.